ia-toki/osn-2018/osn-2018-ujian/description-en.md

 - If i > H[A[i]], then it must be the case that P[i] ≤ H[A[i]].
 - If i < H[A[i]], then it must be the case that P[i] ≥ H[A[i]].

 Now, the college is curious: how many different permutations are possible?
+Since it can be very large, they are curious on the result modulo 1.000.000.007.

 ### Input Format